pykern package

 str

-Parameters:path (py.path.Local or str) – pattern
+• pattern (py.path.Local or str) – to match file paths

 pykern.pkio.unchecked_remove(*paths)[source]